European Savings and Retail Banks Group: History and activities

 The European Savings and Retail Banking Group was founded in 1963 as the 'Savings Banks Group of the European Economic Community'.
 The association changed its name to European Savings Banks Group in 1988 and then to its current name in 2013.
-ESBG is the sister organization of the World Savings and Retail Banking Institute, with both organizations managed in Brussels by a WSBI-ESBG jointly run Office.
+ESBG is the sister organization of the World Savings and Retail Banks Institute, with both organizations managed in Brussels by a WSBI-ESBG jointly run Office.

+Since 1999, the ESBG has supported an international competition called the Stock Market Learning.
+ESBG supports the annual competition run by Savings Banks that aims to provide pupils a better understanding of the stock market and of the economic and financial world.